adavarski/k8s-ansible-kubeadm-addons-helm-metallb/README.md

 =========================================================================

-### K8s addons install via ansible role with MetalLB
+### K8s addons install via ansible role with MetalLB for LoadBalancer

 This role installs the addons to Kubernetes cluster.
 Addons installed: